ADresteRR/assignment-shopvana-front-end/README.md

 # Shopvana E-commerce Platform

-This is a simple e-food ordering platform.
-It showcases a basic shopping experience using React for the frontend and a simple backend service using Django.
+This is a simple e-food ordering platform as an assignment from shopvana.
+Developed using ReactJs for front-end and Django for backend

 ## Deployment